Beyond Sole Strength: Customized Ensembles for Generalized Vision-Language Models: Introduction

 To this end, we first investigate the zero-shot performance of four widely used CLIP models, \ieno, RN50, RN101, ViT-B/32 and ViT-B/16, on 11 diverse datasets as shown in Table \ref{tab:zero-shot}.
 Intuitively, a larger model should yield better performance, but we have observed that this is not always the case across all datasets.
-For instance, the ``weakest'' model RN50 outperforms RN101 on four datasets (refer to Figure \ref{fig:zsclip}).
+For instance, the ``weak'' models may perform better than strong ones, \egno, RN50 \textit{vs.} RN101 in Figure \ref{fig:zsclip} (c, d) and RN101 \textit{vs.} ViT-B/32 in Figure \ref{fig:zsclip} (e, f).
 This indicates that models with distinct architectures are inclined to predict different samples correctly, as those models may develop biases even when trained on the same dataset.
-We posit that these model biases can be leveraged for improved generalization in open-world scenarios.
+We posit that these biases can be leveraged for improved generalization in open-world scenarios.
 Indeed, zero-shot experiments (see Table \ref{tab:ensemble_vit16}) demonstrate enhanced generalization by combining any weaker CLIP model with CLIP-ViT-B/16 while using all models performs the best.

 Inspired by the favorable results of a simple ensemble, we further design three types of ensemble strategies, each tailored for a practical scenario. {\bf First}, given solely CLIP models, we introduce the zero-shot ensemble (ZS$_{En}$), which employs confidence-aware weighting for the weaker models while preserving the dominance of the strongest model.
 This confidence-aware weighting dynamically adjusts the weights of the models' logits based on their prediction confidences of input samples. {\bf Second}, in scenarios where additional few-shot samples ($D_{train}$) are available but without training resources, we propose the training-free ensemble (TF$_{En}$).
 This ensemble method leverages a greedy search to determine the ``optimal'' weights for model ensemble, identified when the accuracy of the ensemble is maximized on $D_{train}$. {\bf Third}, when pre-trained models, $D_{train}$ and training resources exist simultaneously, the tuning ensemble (T$_{En}$) is proposed by learning a sample-aware weight generator (SWIG).
 Specifically, the proposed SWIG takes the visual features of multiple models as input and automatically generates the ensemble weights through optimizing on the training data.